Baseball Historian Tim Reid ’77 Works on Emmy Award-Winning Documentary

 “Did you know that one of the most notable teams in Hot Springs baseball history had a pitcher, George Chalmers, who played for Manhattan College?” asks Tim Reid ’77, excitedly filing through his mental database of baseball trivia.

 A leading expert on the classic American pastime, Reid is full of fun facts about baseball’s early days and bygone stars.

-Many of these tidbits are now memorialized in The First Boys of Spring, an acclaimed documentary on the origins of Major League Baseball spring training in Hot Springs, Ark., for which Reid served as a primary historical researcher and adviser.
+Many of these tidbits are now memorialized in The First Boys of Spring, an acclaimed documentary on the origins of Major League Baseball spring training in Hot Springs, Ark., for which Reid served as a historical researcher and adviser.